 The shoes in the Nike Air Huarache series of 1992-1994 were very interesting.
 They had skeletal outriggers like sport sandals combined with a stretch inner lining.
 Another variant on the same basic concept is the inner bootie and external shell of the Converse Helium:01 basketball shoe.

 I found the Nike Air Huarache series interesting enough that I bought two of the three designs.

 This is the model that I didn't get.
-It had a translucent "spat strap" that fastened across the middle of the foot.
+It had a translucent "spat strap" that fastened across the middle of the forefoot.

 I had the Air Huarache basketball shoes.
 As I remember them, they were basically a pair of low-top shoes that had outriggers that took them up to high-top level.
-The good part was that they were really neat looking.
-The bad part was that the outriggers shredded almost instantly!
+The good part was that they were really neat looking; they were white, black, blue, and purple.
+The bad part was that the outriggers wore out almost instantly!

 Back to the top of Charlie's Sneaker Pages!

 Charlie's Sneaker Pages copyright 1995-2017 by Charles L. Perrin.

 READERS PLEASE NOTE: Names of athletic shoe manufacturers, shoe styles, and technologies may be trademarked by the manufacturers.
 Charlie's Sneaker Pages uses these names solely to describe the shoes with the same familiar nomenclature used by the manufacturer and recognized by the reader.